jedlikk/jedliSlider/README.md

 There are currently two working modes:

-continuous - fully implemented default - partial support, (check available options on [DEMO page](http://jedlikk.github.io/jedliSlider/#options))
+continuous - fully implemented default - check available options on [DEMO page](http://jedlikk.github.io/jedliSlider/#options))

 ## What's new?
 ### v.
-0.7.8
-- Created DEMO page
+0.8.8
+- Added 'Infinite' option,
+- Added 'autoplay' option,
+- Added 'autoplaySpeed' option
-- Added default mode with 'infinity' set to false.
+- Added 'autoplayDirection' option
-- #defaultMode - Added functionality for 'go to next slide'
-- #defaultMode - Added functionality for 'go to prev slide'
-- #defaultMode - Added functionality for 'go to specific slide'
+- Added option to generate arrows
-- Added option 'overflow hidden'
+- Added option to generate arrows with custom html

 ### Features soon:

-- Inifnite carousel for 'default' mode
 - Touch (drag) support for default mode
-- Creating arrows from options
+- goToSlide() for default mode with infinite option set to true
 - Creating nav from options
+- Creating dots from options
 - 'Centered' mode, where some slides are bigger, smaller or highlighted by other way, with some levels of highlightness and animation between levels

 ## List of options